 Transitioning Tip: The egg is loaded with beneficial nutrients for your raw fed dog.
 Feed the raw egg and keep the shell for your calcium.

 While some feeders prefer to start with chicken, SoCal Raw Fed Dogs suggests starting with turkey or rabbit because chicken is a protein that is commonly problematic for dogs.
 Since transitioning to any new food can be stressful, it’s best to set a dog up for success and avoid the potential complications of a common protein intolerance in the first days of transition.
 It is a good idea to introduce chicken after your dog has three established base proteins that they tolerate well.
 One of which is a red meat, such as beef.
 Another base protein besides turkey and rabbit is pheasant.

 For the first few meals of the transition period, you will want to stick with one protein source.
 This gives your dog’s stomach time to adjust and gives you ample time to see how they tolerate said protein.
 If you pick turkey then stick with turkey for at least three meals.
 Then change it for another protein, like rabbit.

 If your dog experiences any gastrointestinal incidents you can make a herbal digestive gruel very easily and quickly using organic (of each herb) slippery elm bark, marshmallow root, and licorice root.
 Add 1 tsp of each herb to 1/2 cup of boiled water.
 The key is not to make it too thick.
 You can add water if it seems to be more of a paste than a gruel.
 Cool before serving.

-About oily fish: Oily fish such as sardines, mackerel, and anchovies; are all valuable for the Omega 3 fatty acids they offer.
+About oily fish: Sardines, mackerel, and anchovies; are all valuable for the Omega 3 fatty acids they offer.
 Salmon is another fish that is an excellent choice.
 The caveat to feeding salmon is it ought to be cooked.
 Yep.
 You read that right.
 When raw feeding your domesticated dog, you should cook their salmon.
 The salmon is a fish that is prone to infection of a parasite called Nanophyetus salmincola.
 It has been found that the parasite itself is not the issue for dogs but rather the Neorickettsia helminthoeca, which is a microorganism that causes salmon poisoning.
 Dogs are the only species susceptible to salmon poisoning.

 Weeks Two – Three (some dogs need a third week)